Nynergy/magus/README.md

 # magus

-A terminal interface for git
+A terminal interface for git, built with [brick](https://github.com/jtdaugherty/brick).

 ------------------------------------------------------------------------------